 While at Amherst College, Alex was selected as a peer tutor for the French and psychology departments.
 After class, he worked as a lead reading mentor in an Amherst-affiliated literacy organization called Reader to Reader, where he helped organize book drives, tutored local K-12 students, and managed other reading mentors in the fulfillment of their tutoring duties.

 After graduating from Amherst, Alex joined Teach for America and taught 7th-grade English language arts and creative writing.
 During his Teach for America commitment, he held a number of leadership positions in his school and earned his Master of Education in the fields of curriculum and teaching.
-Following the completion of his two-year commitment, he took a position with tech giant Lyft, where he currently oversees driver growth for the New England territory.
+Following the completion of his two-year commitment, he took a position with Lyft, where he manages business development for the company’s New England markets.

 “I would definitely recommend Alex to anyone considering Manhattan Prep.
 He always finds creative ways to explain or walk through a problem when the class reaches a roadblock, and is always welcome to new ideas and ways of approaching a problem.”

 “Alex has been great!
 He’s positive and patient, and has been able to tailor the class to our individual levels despite having multiple people/abilities present.
 It’s been great working with him and I can tell he is dedicated to his students’ success.”

 “Alex was excellent at helping us learn all the strategies and teaching us exam tips.
 I had a wonderful learning experience with him.”